Dictionary capabilities

 }

-At initialization, dynamic-dictionary-provider begins by creating a new Dictionary and adding three Connector to it.
+At initialization, dynamic-dictionary-provider uses the CapabilityStore sandbox API to create a new Dictionary and adds three Connector to it.
 Each Connector represents one of the Echo protocol instances.

 // Create a dictionary